 In Buddhism, deer bring harmony, peace, happiness, and longevity.
 When Buddha made his first preaching in Varanasi, many deer flocked around him to hear the sermon.

 Is it good luck to see a deer?

 In Japan, definitely yes.
 In Nara, large numbers of deer roam around Buddhist temples and Shinto shrines.
 A legend has it that a deity flew through the air on a white deer to Nara from a far-away place.
 This story has great cultural significance.
 It blends Shintoism, with its shamanic roots, and Buddhism.
 The sacred Sika deer are seen as messengers of the gods and auspicious omens.

 This brings me to the tutorial at hand.
 I have used a famous Japanese painting of the white deer of Nara as color inspiration.

 Unconscious inspiration for my deer drawing

 But first, I want to share a story.
-Sometimes, when we do creative work, we don't know the origin of the inspiration.
+Sometimes, when we do creative work, we don’t know the origin of the inspiration.
 A few years ago, I illustrated a coloring calendar for a Norwegian publisher that sold 11.000 copies.
 One of the illustrations featured three deer.
-When I drew it, I had this urge to draw a peculiar plant on the back of the deer.
+When I drew it, I was inspired to draw a peculiar plant on the back of the deer.
 And a sun above it.
 I wondered why, with no obvious answer.

-Sometime later, I saw some beautiful artwork of the famous flying deer of Nara.
+Sometime later, I saw some beautiful artwork of the famous flying deer of Nara (the image above with color swatches next to it).
 The deer has a sacred Sakaki tree on its back and a disk with five Buddhist deities nesting in the tree.
 Mystery solved.

 The thing is, I loved making this drawing.
 I have cherished memories of visiting Nara when our son was a small boy and we were living in Norway.
 Now, we live close to Nara and I visit every now and then.
 Nara Park is amazing with Shinto shrines, Buddhist temples and friendly deer everywhere.